Transparency & Methodology

 02

-Receive & parse
+Receive and parse

 Incoming emails are parsed for subject line, body text, HTML content, sender authentication headers (DKIM, SPF, DMARC), and the sending platform within seconds of arrival.